 Jacobsen: What are the consequences of punitive actions on individuals with drug misuse?
 Sapoznikow: Generally punitive measures such as imprisonment or harsher penalties in other countries do not solve the issue of drug abuse.
 It simply forces these individuals to be stuck in situations of drug abuse and criminal activity and then inevitable prison time.
 In the process, any mental health issues occurring, including the substance use disorders themselves, will likely be exacerbated.
 All around they generally just worsen an already poor situation.

 Jacobsen: How does this cascade into larger society?

-Jacobsen: Who are some researchers people in the harm reduction movement who are reliable sources of information?
+Jacobsen: What are some organizations involved in the harm reduction movement?

-Sapoznikow: Drug Policy Alliance, NORML, and our US equivalent group SSDP (Students for Sensible Drug Policy)
+Sapoznikow: Off the top of my head, Drug Policy Alliance, NORML, and our US equivalent group SSDP (Students for Sensible Drug Policy)

 Jacobsen: Some organizations have a network.
-Whether it’s a repository for conversation like fora for articles or interview, all of the organizations in one place.
+Whether it’s a repository for conversation like for a for articles or interviews, all of the organizations in one place.
 It wouldn’t be tiered, but simply a nexus.
 Do you think that is a good idea for harm reduction in Canada?

 Jacobsen: Any new thoughts or feelings in conclusion?

 Sapoznikow: CSSDP is a fantastic organization that is trying to make positive change in the areas of drug policy, harm reduction, and drug safety.
 If you’re interested in getting involved or learning more about any of these topics and more, check out our website for more information. (cssdp.org).